Aurukun, Queensland: Security

 Aurukun is one of the most closely monitored communities in Australia.
 In mid-2008 34 security cameras were installed throughout the community after consultation with the Aurukun Shire Council.
 The cameras cover almost all areas of the township and are constantly monitored from Cairns.
 The cameras cost $12,000 a month to operate, which is a significant reduction from the $60,000 a month that was previously paid to a private security company to patrol the community.

+General store

+There is a general store called Aurukun Supermarket, which caters for all needs of the community, from the cradle (nappies) to the grave (coffins), run by Island and Cape.
+Not having the buying power of the large supermarkets, the group pays higher wholesale prices, and as all supplies arrive in the remote community by road, air, or sea barge, additional costs are incurred.
+Fresh food often has to be flown in during the wet season owing to flooded roads, so groceries are expensive.
+The federal government's Low-Cost Essentials Subsidy Scheme started in July 2025, which subsidises the price of around 30 basic items.

 Amenities

 The Wik and Kugu Art Centre in Aukurun opened in 1987, making it the oldest established art centre on Cape York Peninsula.
 The centre has about 30 members, and artists from the Centre participate in competitions and exhibitions worldwide.
 Aurukun artists are famous for their sculptures, which traditionally were carved from soft woods for use in ceremony.

 The Aurukun Shire Council operate the Wik Mungkan Indigenous Knowledge Centre at 39 Kang Kang Road.

 Aurukun is home to a community swimming pool, and a new large basketball hall / recreational centre.
 There are outdoor basketball courts and a rugby field.
 Aurukun participates in football carnivals and softball with other communities in the Cape region every couple of months.